gunjanbaid/adam/docs/source/40_deploying_ADAM.md

 In particular, note the `--spot-bid` and related spot options to utilize AWS spot instances in order to save on costs.
-To avoid unintended costs, it's a good idea to use the AWS console to double check that your instances have terminated.
+To avoid unintended costs, it is a good idea to use the AWS console to double check that your instances have terminated.

-#### Access Spark GUI
+#### Accessing the Spark GUI

 In order to view the Spark server or application GUI pages on port 4040 and 8080 on `spark-master`, go to Security Groups in the AWS console